Bottled water: Bottled water versus tap water

 Bottled water may have reduced amounts of copper, lead, and other metal contaminants since it does not run through the plumbing pipes where tap water is exposed to metal corrosion; however, this varies by the household and plumbing system.

 In much of the developed world, chlorine often is added as a disinfectant to tap water.
 If the water contains organic matter, this may produce other byproducts in the water such as trihalomethanes and haloacetic acids, which has shown to increase the risk of cancer.
 The level of residual chlorine found at around 0.0002 g per litre, which is too small to cause any health problems directly.
-The chlorine concentration recommended by World Health Organization is between 0.0005 and 0.0002 g/L.
+The chlorine concentration recommended by World Health Organization is between 0.0002 and 0.0005 g/L.

-The Natural Resources Defense Council, Sierra Club, and World Wildlife Fund have urged their supporters to consume less bottled water.
-Anti-bottled-water-campaigns and organizations, such as Corporate Accountability International, typically argue that bottled water is no better than tap water, and emphasize the detrimental environmental side-effects of disposable plastic bottles.

-In a 2003 episode of the Showtime series Penn & Teller: Bullshit!, restaurant diners appeared unable to discern between bottled water and water from a garden hose behind the restaurant.

 The documentary Tapped argues against the bottled water industry, asserting that tap water is healthier, more environmentally sustainable, and more ecologically sound than bottled water.
 The film focuses on the bottled water industry in the United States.
 The film has received largely positive reviews, and has spawned college campus groups such as Beyond the Bottle.
 Yet, as many people remain generally unaware of the negative health and environmental impacts associated with bottled water, recent research in environmental psychology has started to investigate how to reduce the public's consumption of bottled water.

-In the article "Bottled Water the Pure Commodity in the Age of Branding", Wilk argues that the debate between bottled water and tap water is unique in that it is completely separate from ethical consumption.
-Unlike with other products, consumers of water do no have the ability to "vote with their dollar" against bottled water because the alternative is to use tap water.
-This excludes this debate from representation in the corporate decision-making.
-Wilk also argues that this debate about safety and morality surrounding bottled versus tap water, is a question of distrust in political and economic systems.
-Wilk concludes that there is an apparent distrust in both the corporate and governmental ability to supply safe water, leading most people to have to choose a lesser of two evils.